CryptosOdysseus/AALE-Contributions/AAA-Agency-Law .md

 (a) an employee is an agent whose principal controls or has the right to control the manner and means of the agent's performance of work, and
 (b) the fact that work is performed gratuitously does not relieve a principal of liability.

+#

-§ 7.08 Agent Acts with Apparent Authority
+#### § 7.08 Agent Acts with Apparent Authority
 A principal is subject to vicarious liability for a tort committed by an agent in dealing or communicating with a third party on or purportedly on behalf of the principal when actions taken by the agent with apparent authority constitute the tort or enable the agent to conceal its commission.
 This plugs back in remarks on cognitive, communication, behavior etc issues for AALE Agent gone rogue with apparent authority, that affects Principal’s liability & Estoppel.

+#

+#

+# Second part of Berkeley's reader

+**Chris comment:**

-Small remarks suggested by second part “The Unauthorized Agent – Perspective from European and Comparative Law”: this really is a great piece of work, and, not that it’s news, but indeed one-size-fits-all frameworks may not fully work even with borderless online AALEs.
+>_Small remarks suggested by second part “The Unauthorized Agent – Perspective from European and Comparative Law”: this really is a great piece of work, and, not that it’s news, but indeed one-size-fits-all frameworks may not fully work even with borderless online AALEs._

-In particular the author is absolutely spot on, with regard to the fact that things work rather differently in France, whereas there is a strong obligation of inquiry (due diligence) by a third party on whom she’s dealing with, and the onus is on her to not get scammed.
-There is a way to express this notion of being supposed to know: “vous ne pouviez pas prétendre être sans savoir que - you couldn’t claim to be without knowing (be unaware of / clueless about) that”.
-To the risk of broad generalization, there is perhaps a cultural background aspect in this.
-A certain French mentality might occasionally come across as “you screw me once … shame on me already”.
-To act gullible might be a socially reprehensible trait almost as much as slyness.
-Another context is Japan.
-Japanese Law was once based a blend of Chinese Confucianism, Korean legal instruments, and Shintoist socio-cultural tradition.
-Until the Meiji Restoration, when that got abruptly modernized by a system strongly based on German and French Laws.
-But then, during 1945-1952, the occupying US (Mac-Arthur) administration reshuffled the whole Japanese legal system based on Common Law approaches.
-However living the powers of Court and judges, and attorneys role,s almost unchanged (i.e. capacity to arrest & imprison until forced confession, upper 90% rates of conviction, no such thing as presumed innocent until proven guilty, little consideration for human rights and the Geneva Convention, etc).
-As a result, the contemporary Japanese Legal System is a mixture of all of the above influences, all the while retaining rather peculiar ways of proceedings.
-However, and to the risk of broad generalization, there is perhaps a cultural background aspect in all this.
-One strong cultural aspect is that the notion of justice (with the obligation to reasonably prove guilt) isn’t as prevalent as the notion of shame (in the process of disturbing social order and harmony by unduly attracting attention on oneself for allegedly dubious acts), whose intensity is inversely proportional to one’s social rank.
-Typically, a person identified as part of “the common people” and who has been victimized, will profusely apologize to society for having created so much trouble in the process of being such a deplorable loser, and tearfully bow to depth defying spinal cord flexibility.
-Whereas higher ranking officials who have been proven as guilty of major corporate or political illegal and corrupted behavior, may convey a media conference, explain the did a little, apologize with a few terse words, and bow, slightly.
+>_In particular the author is absolutely spot on, with regard to the fact that things work rather differently in Civil Law countries, such as EU countries, in particular France.
+Civil Law countries do not recognize the concept of Estoppel for ex.
+Another country of interest is Japan, whose legal system has evolved through various influences in past thousands of years._

-THE UNAUTHORISED AGENT
+## THE UNAUTHORISED AGENT

-Perspectives from European and Comparative Law
+## Perspectives from European and Comparative Law

-Edited by DANNY BUSCH AND
-LAURA J. MACGREGOR
+## Edited by DANNY BUSCH AND LAURA J. MACGREGOR

-Cambridge University Press
+## Cambridge University Press 2009
-2009

-Chapter 7
+## Chapter 7

-The Restatement (Third) of Agency and the Unauthorised Agent in US Law
+## The Restatement (Third) of Agency and the Unauthorised Agent in US Law

-DEBORAH A. DEMOTT
+## DEBORAH A. DEMOTT